Business and Information Technology

 Credits 1

 Students will engage in website development process using HTML, XHTML, Dynamic HTML, XML, Server-side technologies, Java applets, tables, frames, metadata and Cascading Style Sheets.
 Industry certification competencies will be used for the course.
+Successful completion of this course equates to completion of ITD 210 Web Page Design II (3 credits) at NOVA.

 IT Programming